bukalapak/snowboard/README.md

 - When you pass directory name, like `-o outputDir`, snowboard will create 3 files for HTML, javascript, and CSS into the `outputDir`.

 - When you pass file name, like `-o output.html`, snowboard will only generate a single HTML file with javascript and CSS embedded.
-It's also applies when you don't specify flag `-o`.
+It also applies when you don't specify flag `-o`.

-#### Using Custom Template
+### Custom Template

 If you want to use a custom template, you can use flag `-t` for that: